aalok-sathe/coloring-graphs/README.md

 ## coloring-graphs
-repository to house coloring graphs code
+a coloring graphs library written in C++ for speedy computation and wrapped in Python for ease of development and extension!

 ### what
 this library provides support to construct graphs and their coloring graphs.